PracticalDL/Practical-Deep-Learning-Book/code/chapter-6/README.md

 Some of the improvements might be minute, some more drastic.
 But the cumulative effect of all these changes should hopefully result in faster, more efficient execution and best of all, more bang for the buck for your hardware.

-You can download the checklist in [Markdown](https://github.com/PracticalDL/Practical-Deep-Learning-Book/blob/master/code/chapter-6/Performance-Checklist.md), and [PDF]().
+You can view the checklist in [Markdown](https://github.com/PracticalDL/Practical-Deep-Learning-Book/blob/master/code/chapter-6/Performance-Checklist.md), or download in [PDF](https://github.com/PracticalDL/Practical-Deep-Learning-Book/blob/master/code/chapter-6/Performance-Checklist.pdf) and keep it handy for future use.